ArtemioAC/python-learning/README.md

 ### Install a text editor or IDE of your choice

-- Text editors: Visual Studio Code, Sublime Text
+- Text editors: (Visual Studio Code)[https://code.visualstudio.com/download], (Sublime Text)[https://www.sublimetext.com/3]
-- IDE: PyCharm Community Edition
+- IDE: (PyCharm Community Edition)[https://www.jetbrains.com/pycharm/download/]
 - Alternatives:
     - Online option: https://replit.com/languages/python3
-    - Jupyter notebooks
+    - Anaconda/Jupyter notebooks

 Any of these options will work but I would say it's better to start with a text editor to understand how run python code using a terminal.
 Both VS Code and Sublime Text have an integrated terminal and running code is very easy, also, they have extensions or add-ons to make code development easier.